Peritract/github-user-viewer/README.md

 ## Testing

 - Run all tests with `pytest`
-- Check test coverage with `pytest --cov`
+- Check test coverage with `pytest --cov --cov-report=term-missing`

 ## Linting